-Born in Florence, Italy, and described by Third Coast Percussion as "sharing passion for meaningful cross-disciplinary collaboration", Camilla Tassi is a designer and musician interested in the production of early and contemporary music performances.
+Born in Florence, Italy, and described by Third Coast Percussion as "sharing passion for meaningful cross-disciplinary collaboration", Camilla Tassi is a designer and musician interested in the production of contemporary and early music performances.

 Her work as a projection designer includes Apollo's Fire's opera tour of Monteverdi's L'Orfeo, including performances at Zellerbach Hall (Berkeley, CA) and Hill Auditorium (Ann Arbor, MI).
 She has designed video projections for staged works such as Pollock's Stinney: An American Execution (PROTOTYPE Festival, NYC), Mozart's Magic Flute (Berlin Opera Academy), Scarlatti's Il Primo Omicidio (Yale Voxtet, CT), Glass' The Fall of the House Usher for Arthur Yorinks (MASS MoCA, MA), Carissimi's Jepthe (Hopkins Center for the Arts, NH), Tesori's Fun Home (Yale School of Drama), as well as for recitals, chamber music, and theater.